cancerevo/website/content/home/research.md

 To answer these questions, our lab pursues an interdisciplinary and inter-laboratory approach that combines experiment and theory with the development of new technologies.

-# Our lab pursues an interdisciplinary and inter-laboratory approach to leverage our collective talents to combine new technologies, theories, and experimental approaches.